Key takeaways

 - Early morning anxiety or anxiety symptoms between doses have occurred in patients with panic disorder.
 In these situations, it is recommended that the drug be given in smaller doses, more frequently, adding up to the same total daily dose.

-Ativan or Xanax should not be used in pregnancy; both drugs are classified as pregnancy category D, meaning there is a risk to the fetus.
-If you are taking Ativan or Xanax and find out that you are pregnant, consult your doctor immediately.
+Ativan and Xanax should not be used during pregnancy.
+Both drugs are classified as pregnancy category D, meaning there is a risk to the fetus.
+If you are taking Ativan or Xanax and find out that you are pregnant, consult your healthcare provider immediately.

 Frequently asked questions about Ativan vs. Xanax